John Dillon

-John Dillon (4 September 1851 – 4 August 1927) was an Irish politician from Dublin, who served as a Member of Parliament (MP) for over 35 years and was the last leader of the Irish Parliamentary Party.
+John Dillon (4 September 1851 – 4 August 1927) was an Irish politician from Dublin, who served as a Member of Parliament (MP) for over 35 years and was the leader of the Irish Parliamentary Party.
 By political disposition, Dillon was an advocate of Irish nationalism, originally a follower of Charles Stewart Parnell, supporting land reform and Irish Home Rule.

 Early life

 John Dillon was born in Blackrock, Dublin, a son of the former "Young Irelander" John Blake Dillon (1814–1866).
 Following the premature death of both his parents, he was partly raised by his father's niece, Anne Deane.
 He was educated at Catholic University School, at Trinity College Dublin and at the Catholic University of Louvain in Belgium.
 He afterwards studied medicine at the Royal College of Surgeons in Dublin, then ceased active involvement in medicine after he joined Isaac Butt's Home Rule League in 1873, winning notice in 1879 when he attacked Butt's weak parliamentary handling of Irish Home Rule.

-His family's financial means enabled him to turn and devote all his energies to political life.
+Finances were strained until John's uncle Charles bequeathed him his house, 2 North Great George's Street, Dublin in 1898, and a business in Ballaghadereen, County Mayo was bequeathed him by his cousin Anne Deane in 1905.
+His family's financial means enabled him to turn and devote all his energies to political life, while his wife ran the business.

 He became a leading land reform agitator as a member of the original committee of the Irish National Land League, spearheading the policy of "boycotting" advocated by Michael Davitt with whom he was allied in close friendship.
 He entered the Parliament of the United Kingdom in 1880 as member for County Tipperary, and was at first an ardent supporter of Charles Stewart Parnell.
 He travelled to the United States with Parnell on a fund-raising mission for the Land League.
 On his return, he denounced William Ewart Gladstone's Land Law (Ireland) Act 1881 as achieving nothing for small farmers.
 His views on agrarian reform and on Home Rule led him to be branded an extremist, which resulted in his arrest from May until August 1881 under the Irish Coercion Act.